dcleres/investing_for_social_good/README.md

 # A list of internal milestones up until project milestone 2
 - Milestone 1 (M1)
+  - Task Group 0
-  - Download the required data
+    - [x] Download the required data
-  - Set up the Git and Project plan
+    - [x] Set up the Git and Project plan
   - Prepare Milestone 2
-  - Comment and debug the code
+    - [x] Comment and debug the code : *Through the homeworks, we learnt how to work together as a team of 3 students.
+Throughout this learning process we also learnt which comments in the code are useful for the other members of the team and which comments were not that usefull.
+Obviously, this process is not over but we got way better than in week 1.*
-  - Learn from the mistakes made in M1
+    - [x] Learn from the mistakes made in M1
-  - Set clear goals and plans for the next milestone.
+    - [x] Set clear goals and plans for the next milestone : *The ... *
-- Week 1 - Data Exploration
+  - Task Group 1 - Data Exploration
-  - Clean and organize our data
+    - [x] Clean and organize our data
-  - NaN values, how can we deal with bots and spam etc. (Read papers that might give us interesting insights)
+    - [x] NaN values, how can we deal with bots and spam etc. (Read papers that might give us interesting insights)
-  - Establish a process for performing tests and evaluations on smaller parts of the dataset and understanding to what extent we will need to work within the frameworks of the cluster
+    - [x] Establish a process for performing tests and evaluations on smaller parts of the dataset and understanding to what extent we will need to work within the frameworks of the cluster
-  - Understand how the cluster works
+    - [x] Understand how the cluster works
-- Week 2 - Data Exploitation
+  - Task Group 2 - Data Exploitation
-  - Explore data visualization possibilities
+    - [x] Explore data visualization possibilities
-  - Decide which visualizations formats serve the best our purpose.
+    - [ ] Decide which visualizations formats serve the best our purpose.
-  - Simple Natural Language Processing (NLP) methods (LSI, pLSI, LDA and VSM using lemmatization, stemming and n-grams) to perform analysis on the Twitter dataset.
+    - [x] Exploration of pre-trained simple Natural Language Processing (NLP) methods (LSI, pLSI, LDA and VSM using lemmatization, stemming and n-grams) to perform analysis on the Twitter and news datasets.
-    - Determine a dictionary of keywords linked to emotion and opinion identifiers regarding companies.
+    - [ ] Determine a dictionary of keywords linked to emotion and opinion identifiers regarding companies.
-  - Process and perform a detailed analysis of the news and SEC asset manager datasets, perform data wrangling and preprocessing.
+    - [ ] Process and perform a detailed analysis of the news and SEC asset manager datasets, perform data wrangling and preprocessing.
-- Week 3 - Wrapping up
+  - Task Group 3 - Wrapping up MS1
-  - Process and perform a detailed analysis of the news and SEC datasets, filtering out the relevant data and understand how to combine the two datasets with the information on Twitter for instance.
+    - [ ] Process and perform a detailed analysis of the news and SEC datasets, filtering out the relevant data and understand how to combine the two datasets with the information on Twitter for instance.
-  - Find trends in the data regarding the social opinion to the investors and correlate it with the findings regarding the investments done by companies.
+    - [ ] Find trends in the data regarding the social opinion to the investors and correlate it with the findings regarding the investments done by companies.

 #### Questions for TA's

 - What technologies do professional data blogs like FiveThirtyEight use for visualization?
+**ANSWER** : *For fancy visualisation, you can use D3.js, for simple one you can use some wrappers of D3.js (C3.js)*
 - Is the content we have enough to make a project?
+**ANSWER** :  *You seem to have enough content for now.
+Once you start exploring the dataset you can reiterate on your research questions and refine them if needed.*